portswigger-cloud/crd-charts/README.md

 There is the chance that a version may not be available (**There's no guarantee that a chart version will have been generated.
 Check the releases on this repository or https://portswigger-cloud.github.io/crd-charts/index.yaml**).

+## Known Issues
+### Duplicate CRDs in different charts
+There are charts which contain CRDs that other charts also contain.
+For example, `tempo-distributed` and `mimir-distributed` both contain the same CRDs.
+Some of the CRDs in those charts exist in the `kube-prometheus` (prometheus-operator) chart.
+Currently, I'm trying to think of a fix for this :-/